matthigger/gradescope_auto_py/README.md

 - The regex to extract points is `'\d+\.?\d* pts'`:
     - any decimal point value is supported
     - parentheses in example, `(2 pts)`, are optional

+## Configured asserts vs submitted asserts
+The set of all assert-for-points is defined by the file passed to `build_autograder()`.
+You can see them in the [config.txt](test/ex_config.txt) included in the autograder `.zip` produced.
+A submitted assignment, however, may not have the same set of assert-for-points in the body of the code:
+  - If a submission is missing an assert-for-points from the configuration, it is appended to the end of the body of the submitted code before grading.
+    - This is helpful if you wish to hide an assert-for-points from students.
+  - If a submission matches an assert-for-points from the configuration, it is run within the body of the student's submission.
+    - This is helpful to allow the student to control the location of the assert within their submission.
+  - If non-matching assert-for-points appears in student copy, no points are awarded (though we dont yet warn student about it [#3](https://github.com/matthigger/gradescope_auto_py/issues/3))

 ## See also